FAQs

 Implicit in a voyeurism charge is the element of secrecy, the reasonable expectation of privacy, and use for a sexual purpose.

-The Crown will have to prove each of these elements in order to secure a conviction.
+The Crown will have to prove each of these elements to secure a conviction.

 If, for example, you are accused of voyeurism for openly taking pictures from a distance on a public nudist beach, it would be hard to prove at least two of the prerequisites.